MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/operator-connect-conferencing-plan.md

 Operator Connect Conferencing provides the following benefits:

 - **Keep your contracts with your existing telephone number provider.** You keep your preferred operator and contracts.

 - **Flexible allocation of phone numbers between your operator and Microsoft.** You can use phone numbers from both Microsoft and your operator, or only use phone numbers from your operator.

-- **Operator-managed infrastructure.** Your operator manages the Session Border Controllers (SBCs) and the interconnectivity with Microsoft, allowing you to save on hardware purchase and management.
+- **Operator-managed infrastructure.** Your operator manages the Session Border Controllers (SBCs) and the interconnectivity with Microsoft, allowing you to save on hardware purchases and management.

-- **Faster, easier deployment.** You can quickly connect to your operator and assign phone numbers to your Audio Conferencing bridge-– all from the Teams admin center.
+- **Faster, easier deployment.** You can quickly connect to your operator and assign phone numbers to your Audio Conferencing bridge from the Teams admin center.

 - **Enhanced support and reliability.** Operators provide technical support and shared service level agreements to improve service support, while direct peering powered by Azure creates a one-to-one network connection for enhanced reliability.

 Operator Connect Conferencing might be the right solution for your organization if:

 - You want to **keep your contracts** with your existing telephone number provider.

 - You want to **source phone numbers for Audio Conferencing** from a new telephone number provider.

 - **Microsoft Audio Conferencing isn't available in your geographic location**.

 - You want to **expand the global coverage** of your existing Microsoft Audio Conferencing bridge.

-- You want to **leverage an operator for Audio Conferencing services with a pay-per-minute model**, such as usage of toll-free numbers and outbound calls from Teams meetings to phone numbers in countries not included in your subscription.
+- You want to **leverage an operator for Audio Conferencing services with a pay-per-minute model**, such as use toll-free numbers and outbound calls from Teams meetings to phone numbers in countries not included in your subscription.

 ## Requirements